Nexo Knights

-Nexo Knights (stylized as NEXO KNIGHTS) is a 3D animated television series that aired on Cartoon Network and premiered in 2016.
-It was produced by The Lego Group to coincide with the Lego theme of the same name.
-The series is based on a fantasy castle concept and is set in a futuristic kingdom called Knighton, which is home to five young knights.
-The storyline follows the adventures of the five knights as they defend their home from a court jester named Jestro and his monsters.
-Four seasons were produced for a total of 40 episodes.
+Nexo Knights (stylized in all caps) is a 3D-animated television series that aired on Cartoon Network and premiered in 2015.
+It was produced by the Lego Group to coincide with the Lego theme of the same name.
+The series is based on a highly-futuristic fantasy concept, blending medieval themes with futuristic inventions such as holograms, lasers, and mechs.
+Four seasons were produced, for a total of 40 episodes.
 The fourth season finished airing in 2017.
-In 2018, The Lego Group discontinued the Nexo Knights theme, which also resulted in the cancellation of the series.
+In 2018, the Lego Group discontinued the Nexo Knights theme, which also resulted in the cancellation of the series.
+A fifth season was intended to be released with 1 wave of sets releasing for it; however, the show was cancelled before it aired.

 Synopsis

-In a medieval yet futuristic world, Clay, Aaron, Lance, Princess Macy, and Axl are five young knights who protect the kingdom of Knighton and its capital Knightonia from Jestro, the Book of Monsters, and their army of Lava Monsters.
+In a futuristic medieval world, Clay, Aaron, Lance, Princess Macy, and Axl are five young knights who protect the kingdom of Knighton and its capital Knightonia from Jestro, the Book of Monsters, and their army of Lava Monsters.
 They also receive help from the Knightonia Royal family, the digital wizard Merlok 2.0, Robin Underwood, and Ava Prentis.

-By the third season, the Cloud of Monstrox appears following his defeat as the Book of Monsters as he once again controls Jestro into helping him obtain the Forbidden Powers where the Cloud of Monstrox uses his evil lightning to animate his Stone Monsters.
-The two of them later ally with a sculptor named Roberto Arnoldi who helps to sculpt things out of rock for Jestro and Monstrox to use.